ismailkm/aI-risk-hotspots-early-warning-system/README.md

 **Phase 3: The "North Star" Vision**
 *   **Public API:** Expose the processed, aggregated data via a public API to serve as a foundational tool for the AI safety research community.
 *   **Causal Inference Models:** Move beyond correlation by using advanced statistical models to investigate direct causal links between specific technological breakthroughs and subsequent incident spikes.

+---

+## 📜 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---